 January is the best time of year to give your pond some tender loving care or even a major overhaul if you think it's needed.
-Just as long as it's not frozen over as this can make it extremely difficult and breaking the ice can also cause damage to your wildlife which I will talk about below.
+Just as long as it's not frozen over as breaking any ice can damage any wildlife inhabitants.

 If you are having a problem with the pond freezing over, and worried about your fish not getting enough oxygen, I would advise that you use a pond heater

-A heater is designed to keep a gap in the ice, meaning oxygen is still able to enter the pond water and harmful gases are able to escape too, keeping your fish safe and water quality good.
+These heaters are designed to maintain a gap in the ice, meaning oxygen is still able to enter the pond water and harmful gases are able to escape, keeping your fish safe and water quality good.

 When possible do not break the ice by force, the shockwaves can distress and even kill your fish.
-The best way to create a gap in the ice safely is to place a pan of boiling water onto the ice and let it melt, this is gentle and will not cause shockwaves, after this you can put your pond heater in place and it will keep the gap there permanently.
+The best way to safely create a gap is to place a pan of boiling water onto the ice and let it melt gently.
+You can then put your pond heater in place and it will keep the gap there permanently during freezing weather.

-Usually at this time of year you will find that there is a lot of sludge and debris, including leaves from the Autumn.
-Although the cold temperatures reduce the rate at which these can break down and cause water quality problems you should remove them now because once the temperature starts to rise so does the rate of decomposition.
+Usually at this time of year you will find that there is a lot of sludge and debris, including autumn leaves.
+Although the cold temperatures reduce the rate that these break down and cause water quality problems, they should be removed before the temperature starts to rise increasing the rate of decomposition.

-Therefore removal of this is neccessary to provide a better quality habitat for your aquatic plants and other life in the pond such as fish or wildlife.
+Therefore removal of leaves and debris is neccessary to provide a better quality habitat for your aquatic plants and other pond life.

 The best way to carry out this kind of maintenance is using a pond vacuum

 .
-They are designed to work in a similar way to your household vacuum, so they're not complicated to use at all, the only difference is that they do not keep the waste which is sucked up inside their chamber.
+They are designed to work in a similar way to your household vacuum, so they're not complicated to use.

-January is also the perfect time of year to get your pond pump out, and carry out a service, by giving it a good clean, removing and cleaning the impellor and the impellor housing.
-This will ensure longevity and efficiency of your pond pump, meaning that you won't need to go to the expense of buying a new one too soon.
+January is also the perfect time of year to get your pond pump out for a service.
+Give it a good clean, removing and cleaning the impellor and the impellor housing.
+This will ensure the longevity and efficiency of your pond pump, meaning that you won't need to go to the expense of buying a new one too soon.

-Most pond pumps will have a strainer cage, you would be best to open this up and hose it down, unblocking it and removing any debris, as you've done this you should be able to get to your impeller, which will need a clean and so will the pump housing too.
-This will prevent any future problems with it being clogged and seizing, which can mean you would have to purchase a new pump if that happens.
+Most pond pumps will have a strainer cage, open this up and hose it down, unblocking it and removing any debris.
+You should be able to get to your impeller and pump housing, which will also need a clean to prevent clogging and seizing.

-Whilst you're carrying out the maintenance on your pump it's also wise to lift it off the bottom of the pond slightly if you can by placing it on a platform.
-Doing this will prevent the pump sending the warmer water at the bottom of the pond up to the surface causing problems for your fish.
+Whilst you're carrying out the maintenance on your pond pump it's also wise to lift it off the bottom by placing it on a platform.
+This will prevent the pump sending the warmer water at the bottom of the pond up to the surface causing problems for your fish.

 For further information and instruction on pond pump maintenance visit the GardenSite YouTube channel